UliBartels/RSP_final_project/README.md

 # Running the Physical Hardware
 Running the demo first requires that you've set up a maze, like so:
 ![Image of the Turtlebot Teaming Maze setup](/docs/Maze_Setup.jpg) You then need to create a map.
-For this, follow the instructions in the SLAM chapter
+For this, follow the instructions in the SLAM chapter.
+Once you have the map, you need to boot both Burger and Waffle.
+To do this follow the instructions in Burger Bringup and Waffle Bringup.
+Once both robots are up and running you can run the application as described in Run the application

 <a id="org2202c9d"></a>
 ## Burger Bringup